derbyn24/csci5832-final-project/README.md

 -potentially package this in some way, website, exe or something else -finish up sentence detection, tokenization, word frequency, potentially chunking?
 -figure out what output should actually look like
--fix gui so textbox is a consistent size
--make gui cleaner?
+-fix gui so textbox is a consistent size and text wraps -make gui code cleaner?
 -progress bar??